mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/max_number_of_session_rules/index.md

 {{AddonSidebar}}

-The maximum number of session scoped rules an extension can add.
+The maximum number of session-scoped rules an extension can add.

 This limit is:

+- in Firefox: `5000`
 - in Chrome: `5000`
-- in Firefox: `5000`

 {{WebExtExamples("h2")}}